-- 1. The vertical development of the VN Project is required as part of the current mine plan based on the 2018 feasibility study (the "FS") prepared in accordance with National Instrument NI 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") demonstrating an economic restart of the RV Mine.
-A copy of the 2018 FS is posted on the Company's website and is also available on the Company's profile on SEDAR at www.sedar.com.
-This development should reduce the time and capital to production which will further prepare the mine as we seek to secure financing for the re-start of operations. - 2.
-Aurcana expects the sample and assay program included in the VN Project to provide information that may allow resources on the 1500 level and areas North of the current stopes on the 1800 level and 1200 level that are currently classified as inferred to be converted at a minimum, to a category of indicated, thereby also allowing conversion of these resources to reserves after a review of the economics of the FS mine plan.
-The FS mine plan directly passes by the potential stopes that have previously been excluded from the FS mine plan.
-Ultimately, the Company believes the resource conversion if successful has the potential to materially increase mine life with a commensurate uplift in net asset value.
+- 1. The vertical development of the VN Project is required as part of the current mine plan based on the 2018 feasibility study (the "FS").
+This development should reduce the time and capital to production which will further prepare the mine for production as we seek to secure financing for the re-start of operations.
+The FS was prepared in accordance with National Instrument NI 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") demonstrating an economic restart of the RV Mine.
+A copy of the 2018 FS is posted on the Company's website and is available on the Company's profile on SEDAR at www.sedar.com. - 2.
+Aurcana expects the sample and assay program included in the VN Project to provide information that may allow resources that are currently classified as inferred to be converted to categories of indicated and measured.
+After a review of the economics of the FS mine plan, these resources may be converted to reserves.
+Ultimately, the Company believes the resource conversion if successful has the potential to materially increase both mine life and net asset value.